Lucius Pham

 Video Production Manager & Weekend HostHey!
 I'm Lucius Pham, Video Production Manager and one of your weekend hosts here at Studio One.

-I'm responsible for the videos you see — artist interviews, intimate setlists, and full concert experiences.
+I'm responsible for the videos you see — artist interviews, intimate performances, and full concert experiences.
 Catch me on-air every weekend; I love to introduce you to local artists right along with the biggest names in music.

 I'm always looking for the next up-and-coming local talent to introduce to you, whether through video or on-air.